Environmental Health & Safety

 Need to Report an Injury?

-If you experience a work-related injury or illness, you must notify your supervisor immediately.
+If you experience a work-related injury or illness, you must notify your supervisor immediately*.
 Your supervisor will complete the Work Related Injury/Illness Form and provide to you the Claim Form DWC 1 within 24 hours of their knowledge of your injury/illness.
+Please fill out the Report an Injury, Illness, or Incident Form after you have notified your supervisor if you are an employee.
 Late reporting could delay or jeopardize Worker's Compensation benefits.